vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 NOTES

-1. Siva is both praJciisa and vimarsa, both the light of  Consciousness and the consciousness or awareness of that  consciousness.
+1. Siva is both praJciisa and vimarśa, both the light of  Consciousness and the consciousness or awareness of that  consciousness.
 Saiva tattva is the svariipa or essential nature of  Siva.
-Meditating on Saiva tattva means meditating on the svarUpa  (own form, essential nature) of Siva who is both prakiiSa and  vimarsa.
+Meditating on Saiva tattva means meditating on the svarUpa  (own form, essential nature) of Siva who is both prakiiSa and  vimarśa.

 2. The sa~adhvii has two sides- Viieaka and viieya.
-The  viieaka ·side-var~a, mantra and pada are an expression of  prakiiSa, the viieya side-kalii tattva, and bhuvana are an  expression of vimarsa.
+The  viieaka ·side-var~a, mantra and pada are an expression of  prakiiSa, the viieya side-kalii tattva, and bhuvana are an  expression of vimarśa.

 In the previous dhiira~ii No. 32 in verse 56, the technique of  the sa~adhvii was .used for tracing back the entire universe of  subjects and objects to its source, th~ Central Reality.
 Here the  technique of sa~adhvii is to be used for realizing the svariipa or  essential nature of this Central Reality.
 The technique of sat/adhvii  is incomplete if it simply ends in re-integrating the universe to  its source.
-It has still to realize the saiva tattva, the nature of  the Central Reality which is both prakiisa and vimarsa in one  and the source of both the viicaka and viieya of the sa~adhvii.
+It has still to realize the saiva tattva, the nature of  the Central Reality which is both prakiisa and vimarśa in one  and the source of both the viicaka and viieya of the sa~adhvii.

 Again in dhiira~ii No. 30 (verse 54), the technique of tracing  back the constitutive principles was used for iitmavyiipti, for the  fusion of manifestation into the essential Self which, according  to the Trika system, is a lower ideal.
 Atmavyiipti emphasizes  prakiisa which does not necessarily include the universe.
-In verse  57, the ideal of realization that is emphasized is Siva-vyiipti.  fusion into Siva who is both prakiiSa and vimarsa.
+In verse  57, the ideal of realization that is emphasized is Siva-vyiipti.  fusion into Siva who is both prakiiSa and vimarśa.
 It is the  Reality that is inclusive of the universe.
 In this realization, the  universe is not negated but seen sub specie eternitatis. under the

 VijRanabhairava 55

 form of the Eternal, as an expression of the vimaria aspect of  Siva.

-3. This great awakening is the realization of the svarupa or  essential nature of Siva who is both prakiiSa and vimarsa.
+3. This great awakening is the realization of the svarupa or  essential nature of Siva who is both prakiiSa and vimarśa.

 The difference between the previous dharal',la (in verse 56) and  this one (verse 57) lies in the fact that in the previous dharal',la  the dissolution of both the oQjective and sUbjective order was to  be contemplated one by one successively (kramaia~) i.e. first the  dissolution of the gross into the subtle, and then of the subtle  into the supreme, whereas in the present dharal',la (verse 57) the  dissolution of the entire world (asya sarvasya viSvasya) has to be  contemplated simultaneously and integrally into Siva tall va.
 As  Sivopadhyaya puts it, Bhuvanadiadhvaparyante!u jagata~ Sivat  vina no kindt iti jagad rupam tyaktva, iivameva dhyayato mahodaya~  syat.
 The reality of this world is nothing apan from Siva.
 Therefore this world should be viewed not as the world ( i.e. as  something different from Siva) but as the modality of Sh·a.
 Therefore it is Siva alone who has to be contemplated On.
 Thus  there will be mahodaya i.e. great spiritual Awakening.
 This  dharal',la is Saktopaya.